 Logging vehicles.
-A vehicle qualifies as a logging vehicle if:
+A vehicle qualifies as a logging vehicle

-- 1. It is used exclusively for the transportation, to and from a point located on a forested site, of products harvested from the forested site, and - 2.
+- 1. It is used exclusively for the transportation of products harvested from the forested site, or it exclusively transports the products harvested from the forested site to and from locations on a forested site (public highways may be used between the forested site locations), and - 2.
 It is registered (under the laws of the State or States in which the vehicle is required to be registered) as a highway motor vehicle used exclusively in the transportation of harvested forest products.
 A vehicle will be considered to be registered under the laws of a state as a highway motor vehicle used exclusively in the transportation of harvested forest products if the vehicle is so registered under a state statute or legally valid regulations.
 In addition, no special tag or license plate identifying a vehicle as being used in the transportation of harvested forest products is required.